Hamburger

 Corporate subsidiary (Corporation form rather than flow-through form)

 Required to hold annual meeting of shareholders to vote on certain items, such as election of directors, unless a unanimous shareholder agreement is in effect that specifies how directors are to be appointed.
-A resolution signed by all shareholders is valid in lieu of a meeting.
+A resolution signed by all shareholders entitled to vote on the resolution is valid in lieu of a meeting.

 Chile